GLOBAL MARKETS-Asian stocks slide, bond yields depressed as recession worries weigh

 The country's services sector also slowed more than expected, while earlier figures showed a stalling at factories as well.

+"Until last week, I think some stocks, including tech, were more driven by expectations for Fed rate cuts to come earlier (but) now global recession fears are the overwhelming factor," said Naka Matsuzawa, chief Japan market strategist at Nomura Securities in Tokyo.

+"I don't think anyone at the Fed has even hinted at starting rate cuts this year, so in that sense the market is kind of challenging the Fed."

-Treasury yields have fallen as a result.
-The 10-year note US10YT=RR yielded around 3.30% in Tokyo, sticking close to the nearly seven-month low of 3.266% reached overnight.
+Treasury yields have fallen, with the 10-year note US10YT=RR yielding around 3.29% in Tokyo, sticking close to the nearly seven-month low of 3.266% reached overnight.

-That helped the yen, which is highly sensitive to U.S. yields, gain against fellow safe haven the greenback.
+That helped the yen, which is highly sensitive to U.S. yields, to gain against the fellow safe-haven greenback.

-Crude oil was under pressure, with West Texas Intermediate CLc1 was down 57 cents at $80.04 a barrel and Brent LCOc1 off 61 cents at $84.38.
+Crude oil was also under pressure, with West Texas Intermediate CLc1 losing 73 cents to $79.88 a barrel and Brent LCOc1 off 74 cents at $84.25.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh